galgantar/standard-deviants/index.markdown

 </div>

 Getting into the temporal analysis, we consider communities' popularity over time.
-We plot the geometric mean of virality_rss per cluster over time and watch the race to the top:
+We plot the geometric mean of `virality_rss` per cluster over time and watch the race to the top:

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/26820962"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26820962/thumbnail" width="100%" alt="bar-chart-race visualization" /></noscript></div>

-# Virality factors
+# Main Course I - Virality Factors

+What proportions of ingredients are actually needed to go viral?
+We model virality as a binary outcome using logistic regression.
+We rely on `virality_rss` to define whether a post is viral or not (how is it defined?) and other post properties (e.g. num_words, avg_word_length, sentiment, LIWC features, etc.) to be the features.
+We use `smf.logreg` to train our model and come up with the coefficients displayed in the plot below.

 TODO: talk about link aggregation, the largest post has 167 outdegree (eg links 167 other posts).

-As before we use the `virality_rss` metric to define whether the post is viral or not.
-Explain the theory behind logistic regression.
-Train logistic regression use `smf.logreg` on the features that we have (post length), LIWC, ... visualize the coefficients, p-values

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">